-Check out the new forum!
-All the information there is up-to-date and you can become a part of the community.Go to the Forum
+Check out the new wiki!
+All the information there is up-to-date and you can easily browse through the different functions.Go to the Wiki

 Timing of attacks

 Who doesn’t know, you receive a very precisely timed attack from your opponent, or your opponent sends you 4 nobles right after each other, and you can’t do anything on your own, or you have to send fakes for your tribe in the middle of the night at a precise time.
 The bot can help you with all this, and sometimes better than you can do it yourself.

 Basically, you can use the bot to send attacks (and also supports) with an accuracy of a few milliseconds.
 This opens many possibilities.
 For example, you can prepare a list of fakes and have them processed automatically overnight.
 I recommend testing the feature extensively to know exactly how it works in case of an emergency.
 I would like to point out the possibility to defend

 The longer you play, the more likely you are to receive attacks from enemies.
 These are especially dangerous if noblemen are included.
 If the opponent only sends one after another, you can retime his troops very precisely with the tribal wars bot.